timmy-coder/Examination-project/README.md

 # Examination-project
-An online examination system use for taking JAMB OR POST TME EXAMINATIONS PROGAMMING LANGUAGE USE:
+An online examination system using Php, Ajax,Bootstrap and SQl
-PHP
-AJAX
-BOOTSTRAP
-SQL DATABSE